South Alabama vs. Arkansas State College Football Odds, Plays and Insights - NewsBreak

 Arkansas State Stats and Trends

-- In Arkansas State's seven games this year, it has three wins against the spread.

-- The Red Wolves have been underdogs by 9 points or more four times this year and have covered the spread twice.
+- The Red Wolves have covered the spread twice this season when underdogs by 9 points or more (in four chances).

-- Arkansas State has eclipsed the over/under in 50% of its opportunities this season (three times in six games with a set point total).
+- Arkansas State has gone over the point total in 50% of its opportunities this season (three times over six games with a set point total).

 - Arkansas State is 3-1 against the spread and 1-4 overall in games when it scores more than 22.1 points.

-- In games that Arkansas State amasses more than 335.3 yards, the team is 3-1 against the spread and 1-4 overall.
+- Arkansas State is 3-1 against the spread and 1-4 overall when the team churns out more than 335.3 yards.

-- The Red Wolves have 11 giveaways this season, while the Jaguars have 13 takeaways .
+- This season the Red Wolves have 11 turnovers, two fewer than the Jaguars have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.